SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_2-Introduction_to_Machine_Learning_and_Cloud/Module_5-Inferential_Statistics_and_Hypothesis_Testing/4-Hypothesis_Testing_with_a_Single_Population/Graded_Questions.md

 #### p-value Method

-Qn: What will theapproximate Z-score for the sample in this case be?
+Qn: What will the approximate Z-score for the sample in this case be?

 **Note**: Will the answer be different if you use the T distribution in place of the Z-distribution?